eleven/ad-builder/README.md

 ### manifest.yml

 Each project must have a file named `manifest.yml`.
-This file contains a list of each of the project's types and sizes.
+This file contains a list of each of the project's `types` and `sizes`.
 Here's an example manifest file:

 ```yml
 types: